 Luv U Soft Pink’

 >

-> Although bred to be compact, poinsettia branches break easily.
+> Although the holiday species are bred to be compact, they can break easily.
 Check to make sure the foil sleeve is not holding up cracked branches.
 And always remove the sleeve after purchasing.
 The plants need plenty of air circulation to survive.

 >

 > Finally, water your plant well and allow it to dry out before re-watering.
 And avoid fertilizer, which will hasten the decline of the colored bracts.
 Remember to give your poinsettia plenty of sunlight to help it maintain its bright color.

 >

-> You may have heard that poinsettias contain toxins, And it’s true that the sap and latex of the poinsettia leaves can cause a mild allergic reaction in some sensitive individuals, the plants themselves are not poisonous.
+> You may have heard that poinsettias contain toxins, And it’s true that the sap and latex of the poinsettia leaves can cause a mild allergic reaction in some sensitive individuals.
+But the plants themselves are not poisonous.
 As for the commonly-held belief that the plants are toxic to pets, the Pet Poison Helpline confirms that while poinsettias are listed as toxic to dogs and cats, they are only mildly irritating to the mouth and stomach if swallowed.

 >

 > Poinsettia is traditionally capitalized since it is named after a person.
 According to the Oxford Dictionary, it is pronounced poin-set-ee-ah.